100 Years of ‘The Great Gatsby’

 Still finding myself, let alone a soulmate, I'm just saying.

-Feel like we one and the same.
+Feel like we one and the same. our relationship changed.

-That already never existed.
+Gadda, it never existed.

 Then there's this sort of undercurrent where it turns up on television.

+Jay, I don't understand.
 I thought we were friends.

 We were going to open up a money-losing winery together.
+On Simpsons episodes.

 Yeah, this old sport thing.

 Is this something you're trying out or is this a keeper?
+On Family Guy episodes.

+We could be like the Gatsby's.
 Didn't they always have like, you know, a bunch of people around?
+And they were.

-he has this whole kind of jag across i think two different episodes where he's obsessed with this idea of being like the gatsby's
+He has this whole kind of jag across, I think, two different episodes where he's obsessed with this idea of being like the Gatsby's.

-still don't know what that means
+I still don't know what that means.

 The book and the character and just the name have entered into